thecog19/Snacking/README.md

 Testing:

 This is pretty througuly tested for most model functions.
+Not everything that I wish were tested is tested due to time constraints.
+Notably the suggestion_spec.rb hits the API.

 I also did not do integration tests for an inward facing app.
 Had I had more time it might have been a consideration, although it should be noted that integration tests are a polarizing topic, their worth is certainly debatable.